SQream/sqream_docs/reference/blue_console.rst

 BLUE has a native client program that provides a command-line interface (CLI) for interacting with your cloud stored data.
 It allows you to connect to database servers, execute SQL queries and commands, and receive the results in a text-based format.

 Running BLUE Console
 =====================

-BLUE console is Java based and may run on any Java supported platform.
+BLUE console is Java-based and may run on any Java-supported platform.
 Use the following link to check supported platforms and to download `Java 11 <https://www.oracle.com/java/technologies/downloads/#java11>`_.

 #.
 Use the BLUE web interface to generate and an access token and copy it.

-   For instruction on how to generate and copy access tokens, go to :ref:`connecting_to_blue`.
+   For instructions on how to generate and copy access tokens, go to :ref:`connecting_to_blue`.

 #.
 Use the following syntax to start the client: